 The signs and symptoms of illegal drug usage in its early stages can be difficult to detect, mostly because there are any number of explanations for each sign on its own.
 These signs and symptoms can indicate trouble if they are coupled with other strange behaviors, or if multiple symptoms are present.
-Successful rehabilitation is possible for drug users at your Toronto drug rehab centre, but the earlier the problem is detected by loved ones, the quicker treatment can be begun.
+Successful rehabilitation is possible for drug users, but the earlier the problem is detected by loved ones, the quicker treatment can be begun.
 Early treatment for illegal drug usage can be extremely effective.

 Sudden Mood Changes

 Drastic changes to a person’s personality or mood may signal they are using drugs.
 Generally speaking, mood disturbances due to drug use last for an extended period of time.
 They are also incredibly noticeable, and usually occur rather suddenly.
 For example, a normally outgoing individual suddenly becomes introverted, or a normally passive individual becomes easily agitated.

 By the time individuals reach adulthood, they generally have set patterns.
 They eat, sleep and engage in activities on a regular schedule.
 Drug abuse can disrupt these normal patterns and change the way an individual goes about their normal life.
 They may sleep more or less, or at different times of the day.
 They may replace normal hobbies with new interest or may stop going to their normal places of interest.

 Physical changes is one of the most obvious signs of drug abuse.
 Drastic weight loss or gain, with no obvious explanation may be a sign of drug abuse.
 Additionally, blood shot eyes, profuse sweating, and changes in speech, hyperactivity and unusual smells, can all be signs of illegal drug use.